IELTS Exam Dates and Planning

 - wish to evaluate their proficiency in English

-In India, the IELTS exam is conducted on all 48 days throughout the year.
-However, not ALL centers offer the test on each of these days.
+In India, the IELTS computer delivered exam is conducted throughout the year except major holidays.
+However, IELTS Paper based test is available on selected dates only and not ALL centers offer the test on each of these days.
 Test takers need to check available test centers from the official IELTS website.
 Before registering for the test, make sure your nearest IELTS test location has the IELTS exam dates and slots available that you are planning to take.

 Preparing for the IELTS Exam